How Female Scammers Became Accidental Girlboss Icons

 ”

-There's no doubt that there's an element of respect for the pair from people who are exhausted by the hustle culture mentality of 'making the most of your 24 hours'.
+There's no doubt that there's an element of respect for the pair from people who are exhausted by the hustle culture mentality of "making the most of your 24 hours."
 Working hard has never been less cool.
 In fact, just about the trendiest thing you can do right now is quit your job.
-The UK Labour Force Survey, released at the end of 2021, found that resignations and job-to-job moves in the UK are at the highest level in 20 years.
+In November, 4.5 million U.S. workers chose to leave their jobs, according to the Labor Department.
 Working long hours in a job you’re pretending to love is something people are simply uninterested in doing anymore.
 "No more girlbossing I want to girl rest girl sleep girl lay down etc," wrote @colesucks in a viral tweet.